BurnOutTrader/fund-forge/README.md

 Some of the current implementations are crude implementations that act as placeholders for more performant designs in the future, as a solo developer with limited rust experience I decided to just keep pushing forward and worry about optimization and perfection of various functions once I have a product capable of live testing.
 Anything can be improved and optimized once a stable platform is built.

+The big advantage of the architecture is that everything can be upgraded in the future, fund forge will never be tied down by obsolete dependencies or outdated code.
+The entire GUI can be replaced with a new GUI without changing the backend, the entire backend can be replaced without changing the strategies, and the strategies can be replaced without changing the backend or GUI.

 All strategy functionality is accessed by calling the `FundForgeStrategy` object's associated functions, there is a complete decoupling of strategy instance from the backend so that upgrades can be implemented in the engine and handlers without causing breaking changes to strategies.